 - The lower annual fee of $95

-- 1:1 transfer value when booking travel rewards
+- The 1:1 transfer value when booking travel rewards

-- Trip interruption and cancellation insurance, zero liability protection
+- Trip interruption and cancellation insurance and zero-liability protection

 - $10 in Uber Cash monthly for a total of $120 per year to use on rides or Uber Eats when you add your Amex Gold to your account (enrollment required)

-- $10 credit monthly for a total of $120 per year when you use your Amex Gold Card for orders from Grubhub, Boxed, Seamless and other places.
+- $10 credit monthly for a total of $120 per year when you use your Amex Gold Card for orders from Grubhub and other places

-- Amex offers for exclusive discounts at participating retailers when you use your credit card for purchases.
+- Exclusive discounts at participating retailers when you use your credit card for purchases

 - Early access to pre-sales of tickets, special seating, and member-only events, concerts, and shows